 “If we build on personality instead of character when leading others, we will always resort to manipulation to get them to accomplish the objectives” – JSP

 I wasn’t leading my group, I was entertaining them.
 I was just happy to have my friends in “my own little group,” I never gave a thought to how we were going to finish out the assignment, and I hadn’t noticed that some of them were growing impatient with me.

 Stephen R. Covey said; “If I try to use human influence strategies and tactics of how to get other people to do what I want, to work better, to be more motivated, to like me and each other—while my character is fundamentally flawed, marked by duplicity or insincerity—then, in the long run, I cannot be successful”.

-My duplicity will breed distrust, and everything I do—even using so-called good human relations techniques—will be perceived as manipulative.
-It simply makes no difference how good the rhetoric is or even how good the intentions are; if there is little or no trust, there is no foundation or permanent success.
+My duplicity will breed distrust, in everything I do—even using good human relations techniques will be perceived as manipulative.
+It simply makes no difference how good the rhetoric is or even how good the intentions are; if there is little or no trust, there is no foundation for permanent success.
 Only basic goodness gives life to technique.1

 The Gold Standard of Leadership is adding value to people through positive influence.
 The leader’s influence should be both an inspiring and valuable equipping experience.
 I hadn’t equipped any of my friends.
 Therefore, I hadn’t added any value to them either.
 The foundational principle of leadership is the golden rule “treat others as you want to be treated yourself.”